dagster-io/dagster/docs/docs-beta/docs/guides/non-python.md

 To send context to your script or emit events back to Dagster, you can use environment variables provided by the `PipesSubprocessClient`.

-To specify a file path, use the following environment variables:

 - `DAGSTER_PIPES_CONTEXT` - Input context
 - `DAGSTER_PIPES_MESSAGES` - Output context